sparrowcode/PermissionsKit/README.md

 If you want to add new permission, create a new issue [here](https://github.com/IvanVorobei/SPPermission/issues)

 ## Delegate
-To track events hide & allowed permission associated with `SPPermission`, implement the protocol `SPPermissionDialogDelegate`
+To track events hide & allowed permission associated with `SPPermission`, implement the protocol `SPPermissionDialogDelegate`:

 ```swift
 @objc public protocol SPPermissionDialogDelegate: class {